 The project applicant shall obtain an approved Parcel Map Waiver from the Bureau of Planning to merge both lots at the site.
 This approval shall be notarized and recorded with the County of Alameda.
 Evidence of this notarization and recordation shall be submitted to the Bureau of Planning.

 44. Windows

 Prior to obtaining a Building Permit

-window schedule and window details. ew and approval by the Bureau of Fran ming a complete APPROVED BY: City Planning Commission: (date) (vote
+The project applicant shall submit for review and approval by the Bureau of Planning a complete window schedule and window details.

+APPROVED BY: City Planning Commission: (date))(vote